francescofarneti/image-processing-and-computer-vision-unibo/README.md

 # 🛒 Computer Vision assignment 1 — Product Detection on Store Shelves

-## Overview

-Computer vision-based object detection techniques can be applied in supermarket settings to build a system capable of identifying products on store shelves.
-This system could be used to:

-- Assist **visually impaired customers** in navigating the store;
-- Automate common **store management tasks**, such as detecting low-stock or misplaced products.
-Given a reference image for each product, the system must identify such products from a single picture of a store shelf.

----

 ## Task Description

 Develop a computer vision system that, given: